 Carol McGee is a Pastoral Associate for Evangelization, Faith Formation and Ministries at Sacred Heart Church in Boise, Idaho.
 Along with a background in Adult Education she holds a certificate in Pastoral Ministry from Loyola University, New Orleans.
 In addition to coordinating parish Evangelization Retreats and a traveling retreat team, Carol has led the Institute's Called & Gifted team for the state of Idaho since 2001.
 You can find more information about Evangelization Retreats at www.sacredheartboise.org.

 Ofelia Neri is an experienced conference speaker addressing spiritual, liturgical, and psychological topics.
 She has served as a missionary conference speaker across the country and abroad.
 Ms Neri is the founder of Discipuli Christi, a private association of the faithful in the Archdiocese of Los Angeles, for consecrated lay women.
 Ms Neri participates as a guest speaker in Catholic and secular television and radio programs.
 She holds a Master of Arts in Pastoral Theology and a Master of Science in Counseling Psychology (Marriage Family Therapy program) and is a certified Spiritual Director.
 Ms Neri is also fluent in Spanish.
-She currently works as a Marriage and Family Therapist Intern at Five Acres in Pasadena, California.
+She currently works as a Marriage Family Therapist Intern at New Creation Family Services providing Faith Based Therapy..

 Fr.
 Gaurav Shroff is a native of India, but calls the American South home.
 He has a BS in Geology and an MA in Religious Studies (New Testament) and has worked as a campus minister prior to entering priestly formation for the Archdiocese of Atlanta.
 Currently he is at Mount St. Mary's Seminary in Emmitsburg, MD.
 He has been teaching the Called & Gifted workshop for the Institute since 2008.